mcimini/lang-sql/GSOS-Format/README.md

 Outcome of our tests:
 <ul>
 <li> If all tests are successful for all the languages in the folder "languages": <b>./lnsql GSOS-Format</b> says that all languages have been processed and returns to the prompt<br />
-	<li> Otherwise: <b>./lnsql GSOS-Format</b> halts retuning a Test_Failed exception and printing the tables that have failed a test.
+	<li> Otherwise: <b>./lnsql GSOS-Format</b> halts retuning a Test_Failed exception and shows the tables that have failed a test.
 </ul>
 <br />